HEALTH AND SAFETY NOTICE

-The loge is the first four rows of the balcony, which still holds our original gold upholstered seats from 1927.
+The Loge seating section is the first four rows of the balcony.

 Do you have a bar?

-We do have a bar complete with beer, wine, liquor, sodas and water.
+Yes, we have a full bar complete with beer, wine, liquor, sodas and water.

 Do you serve food?

-On concert nights, we will usually offer some light snacks including but not limited to: peanuts, candy bars, fruit snacks and chips.
-You could make a totally killer trail mix.
+We offer light snacks for sale including but not limited to peanuts, candy bars, fruit snacks and chips.

 Is there a smoking section?